Mt. Sunapee Parking Lot Expansion and Wastewater Treatment Lagoons

 April 2025 - Concerns Remain About the Mt.
 Sunapee Parking Lot Expansion and Wastewater Treatment Lagoons

 LSPA and The Newbury Conservation Commission (NCC) remain extremely concerned about the water quality impacts of the outdated and poorly functioning wastewater treatment system in use at the Mt.
 Sunapee Resort since 1972.
-The system stores greywater effluent from septic tanks in a series of unlined lagoons.
+The system stores effluent from septic tanks in a series of unlined lagoons.
 It uses a spray irrigation system to spray effluent into three vegetated fields, but some of the spray goes into natural wetlands.
-Because the lagoons are unlined, they leak an unknown amount of untreated greywater into groundwater and into Beck Brook, which flows into Lake Sunapee at the State Beach.
+Because the lagoons are unlined, they leak an unknown amount of effluent into groundwater and into Beck Brook, which flows into Lake Sunapee at the State Beach.
 It is the oldest version of this type of system currently in use in New Hampshire, and several similar facilities in the state have been denied Department of Environmental Services (DES) permits.
 Yet a Groundwater Discharge Permit has been granted for Mt.
-Sunapee Resort’s facility despite the fact that it has regularly exceeded the required water quality standards in the permit for Total Suspended Solids (TSS) on over 50 occasions (90% of samples from 2018 – 2023) and has exceeded the Biological Oxygen Demand (BOD) standard at least 15 times (approximately 25% of samples from 2018 – 2023).
+Sunapee Resort’s facility despite the fact that it has regularly exceeded the required water quality standards in the permit for Total Suspended Solids (TSS) on over 48 occasions (62% of samples from 2018 – 2024) and has exceeded the Biological Oxygen Demand (BOD) standard at least 15 times (approximately 20% of samples from 2018 – 2024).
 Data from these monitoring well reports are publicly available on DES’s OneStop system.
-It is unclear why the facility remains in operation and why the state of New Hampshire has not required Vail Resorts, the lessee of state land held in public trust, to plan for the replacement of the system.
-You can read more about this issue below, including:

-The Mount Sunapee Advisory Commission held a meeting to discuss the Mount Sunapee Annual Operating Plan (AOP) which details a parking lot expansion at the Mount Sunapee Resort.
-Executive Director, Elizabeth Harper, is a chair on the Mount Sunapee Advisory Commission and was able to not only attend the meeting in June, but also to provide a position statement.
+The Mount Sunapee Advisory Commission held a meeting on June 11, 2024 to discuss the Mount Sunapee Annual Operating Plan (AOP) which details a parking lot expansion at the Mount Sunapee Resort (Draft Minutes from the June 11, 2024 MSAC meeting).
+Executive Director, Elizabeth Harper, sits on the Mount Sunapee Advisory Commission and was able to not only attend the meeting in June, but also to provide a position statement.
 The position statement included the concerns raised by LSPA and other local stakeholders including the Newbury Conservation Commission and the Friends of Mount Sunapee.
 In the statement Elizabeth Harper recommended that the parking lot expansion should be placed on hold until the following occur:

 1. The integrity of the dam has been thoroughly evaluated by a qualified engineer.